 9. Wine & Vineyards

-Stuttgart, the largest city in the greater Baden-Württemberg state, produces some good wines in the summer months.
-While they can't compare to Italian or French wine, the white and rose are produced well in the region.
+Stuttgart, the largest city in the greater Baden-Württemberg state, produces local wines in the summer months.
+White and rose are most prominent in this region.
 In the spring and summer months many vineyards have wine tastings.
-Vintners set up stands throughout their vineyards, sometimes with food or music, where people can try different wines and purchase them as well.
+Vintners set up stands throughout their vineyards, sometimes with food or music, where people can try and purchase different wines.

 10. Ludwigsburg Palace

 Just north of Stuttgart is Ludwigsburg Palace.
-It is a huge four winged palace, the largest Baroque palace in Germany and one of the largest in Europe.
+It is a massive four winged palace, the largest Baroque palace in Germany and one of the largest in Europe.
 Inside there is a large courtyard and gardens.
-Ludwigsburg has two churches, over 450 rooms and the oldest palace theater in Europe.
-It also has one of the longest guided tours running for 90 minutes.
+Ludwigsburg has two churches, over 450 rooms, and the oldest palace theater in Europe.
+It also has one of the longest guided tours that runs for 90 minutes.
 The english version is at 1:30pm daily and on weekends and holidays runs at 11am and 3:15pm.

 More information: http://www.schloss-ludwigsburg.de/en/visitor-information/

 Christmas markets in Germany are something special that everyone should experience at least once in their lifetime.
 Scents of cinnamon, nutmeg, mulled wine, and fresh bread fill the air.
 The Christmas stalls have a friendly competition each year to see who has the most decorated rooftop.
 As a result each stall has an intricately decorated roof.
 The market in Stuttgart is sprawled out across the entire downtown area.
 There are over 250 stalls total and it is one of the largest and oldest markets in Germany.
 There is also a Finnish market where you can get the best salmon and glögli (Finnish mulled wine) around.